26th July- 6th August 2021

 Dr Alberto Mantovani

-Alberto Mantovani (DVM, Msc, 1956) email@example.com.
+Alberto Mantovani (DVM, Msc, 1956) [email protected].
 I am a senior scientist of the Italian National Institute of Health (Istituto Superiore di Sanità, ISS), with two main fields of expertise i) research in toxicology, especially on emerging aspects such as endocrine disruption: I co-ordinated the two Italian pilot projects on endocrine disruptor toxicology (2000-3) and biomonitoring (2008-11), and on 2017 I have been president and of the European Teratology Society. ii) risk assessment: since 1993 I contribute to the development of the international framework of toxicological risk assessment within OECD (since 2000), EFSA (since 2003 in the areas of feeds, pesticides and emerging risks) and ECHA (since 2010) activities, as well as within the Italian National Food Safety Committee (since 2011).
 Risk assessment has been also a stream pointing toward One Health: for instance the EFSA assessment of pesticides and substances used in feeds calls for an integrated evaluation of risks for consumers, users, domestic animals and ecosystems.
 I see One Health as an interdisciplinary approach to deal with complex issues (from climate changes through to antibiotic resistance and bioaccumulating toxicants), based on the recognition that the health of human beings is inextricably linked to the health of animals and the environment (see “The Environment-Animal-Human Web: A “One Health” View of Toxicological Risk Analysis”, Frazzoli & Mantovani, eds., Front Public Health 2018).
-Thus, I took with enthusiasm the opportunity to contribute to the One Health Euuropean Joint Programme and to the organization of its Summer School 2021.
+Thus, I took with enthusiasm the opportunity to contribute to the One Health European Joint Programme and to the organisation of its Summer School 2021.

 Dr Stéphan Zientara